top of page

 To open up that possibility, an effort was necessary.

-So, in October 2015, I enrolled in a psychology class at university and got my bachelor's degree cum laude in 2020.
+So, in October 2015, while continuing to work, I enrolled in a psychology class at university and got my bachelor's degree in 2020.

-I did start the positive psychologiy course I had been preparing for, but seeing that I had learned about most of it already during this preparation time and feeling the need for practice more than for additional theoretical background, I decided to drop out and focus again fully on my sufi and taiji practices.
+I did start the positive psychologiy course I had been preparing for, but seeing that I had learned about most of it already during this preparation time and feeling the need for practice more than for additional theoretical background, I decided to drop out and focus again on my own inner evolution.

 In the autumn of 2021, I visited a friend fom high school in the South of France, who had completely turned around his life.
-Once succesful and ambitious, a leader fully focussed on business and outer life, he discovered he had not been true to himself and took a break, then within just a few years abandoned his job and went on to lead a very sober, retreated but peaceful and happy life, dedicating himself fully to his inner development.
+Once succesful and ambitious, a leader fully focussed on business and outer life, he discovered he had not been true to himself and took a break, then within just a few years abandoned his job and completely changed his lifestyle to lead a very sober, retreated but peaceful and happy life, dedicating himself fully to his inner development.

 This triggered my own wish to focus more on my own inner development, and on sharing that journey with others.
 While intensifying my own learning, soon I started leading some sufi meditations with a small but quite experienced group, with a strong focus on spirituality.